ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Theme Setup

-We will use the [underscore](http://underscores.me/) as our working theme.
+We will use the [underscore](http://underscores.me/) as our base theme.
 We can navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name like `gulp-wordpress`, download it to the WordPress themes directory, then activate it from the dashboard.

 From the command line, we can navigate to the `gulp-wordpress` theme directory where we have added the theme, for example in my case: